Tesla shares, bonds drop as CEO Musk bites hand of Wall Street

 Tesla is closely held, with co-founder Musk owning 22 percent and its top four investors, including him, over 40 percent - giving Musk a certain freedom to brush off analyst concerns.

-Tesla's market capitalization of US$51 billion exceeds that of Ford Motor Co , which posted revenues of US$156.7 billion last year versus Tesla's US$11.8 billion.
+Tesla's market capitalisation of US$51 billion exceeds that of Ford Motor Co , which posted revenues of US$156.7 billion last year versus Tesla's US$11.8 billion.

 MANUFACTURING ON THE FLY